 Most individuals are familiar with prenuptial agreements, but most would be surprised to learn that the American Academy of Matrimonial Lawyers reports that the number of postnuptial agreements is on the rise.
 Postnuptial agreements can greatly help decide the terms of marital separation or divorce.
 Introduced in 2013, laws concerning postnuptial agreements in North Dakota are new and provide a guideline for how these agreements should be constructed.
-Many individuals discover that retaining the assistance of a skilled divorce attorney like the legal counsel at O’Keeffe O’Brien Lyson Foss can be particularly helpful.
+Many individuals discover that retaining the assistance of a skilled divorce attorney like the legal counsel at O’Keeffe O’Brien Lyson Attorneys can be particularly helpful.

 The Advantages of Postnuptial Agreements